woocommerce/woocommerce/docs/high-performance-order-storage/high-performance-order-storage.md

 ![Plugins page](https://woo.com/wp-content/uploads/2023/10/image-22.png?w=650)

-> **Note:** If you are using a third-party extension that isn’t working properly with High-Performance Order Storage then please notify the developers of the extension and ask them to update their extension to add support for HPOS.
-It’s up to the extension developers to add support for HPOS.
+> **Note:** If you are using a third-party extension that isn't working properly with High-Performance Order Storage then please notify the developers of the extension and ask them to update their extension to add support for HPOS.
+It's up to the extension developers to add support for HPOS.
 We have [developer resources and documentation](https://developer.woo.com/2022/09/14/high-performance-order-storage-progress-report/)  available to help with their integration efforts.

 ## [Disabling HPOS](https://github.com/woocommerce/woocommerce/blob/trunk/docs/high-performance-order-storage/#section-10)